 At 7pm, my captor came to the room he had imprisoned me in for three months and said: “I cannot see you die.
 Take these soldier’s clothes and wear them so you can look like a soldier and take this stick so that it looks like you are carrying a machine gun.
 And here is $10.
 Now you must escape.”
 We left shortly after seven.
-I followed him through the bush and out of the village, he eventually stole another man’s motorbike we met along the way, I got on the back of the bike and he drove me until we reached Bukavu.
+I followed him through the bush and out of the village. he eventually stole another man's motorbike.
+I got on the bike and he drove me unitl we reached Bukavu.
 That’s when he left me and returned to his village.
 In the end, the man who enslaved me and raped me was also the one who helped me escape.
 Even though he made me a slave, I am really grateful to him because he is the reason that I am still alive today.
 I owe him my gratitude.
 I am not more beautiful than those I saw being killed.

 When I arrived, I met other women who were walking to Bukavu to get medical checkups at Panzi Hospital.
 We exchanged stories and learned that we were in a similar situation.
 When I went for my checkup, I was told that I was two months pregnant.
 But my uterus was damaged and I had an STD, so they gave me some drugs.
 When I arrived home, my husband said to me, “You are already the wife of an Interahamwe.
 I can no longer live with you.
 And you may be HIV positive.”
 The man I loved kicked me out of our home.